-This Compensation Discussion & Analysis addresses the principles underlying our policies and decisions with respect to the compensation of our executive officers who are named in the "Summary Compensation Table" below, or our "named executive officers," and material factors relevant to these policies and decisions.
+This Compensation Overview addresses the compensation of our executive officers who are named in the "Summary Compensation Table" below, or our "named executive officers."
 It should be read together with the related tables and disclosures that follow.
-Our named executive officers for the year ended December 31, 2017 were:
+Our named executive officers for the year ended December 31, 2018 were:

-- · Peter Suzdak, our Chief Executive Officer - · Tae Heum Jeong, our former Chief Financial Officer - · Elv Benaim, our Chief Medical Officer - · Lisa Nolan, our Chief Business Officer
+- · Douglas J. Swirsky, our President and Chief Executive Officer - · Peter Suzdak, our former Chief Executive Officer - Ely Benaim, our former Chief Medical Officer - · Lisa Nolan, our Chief Business Officer and Corporate Secretary